Tom Browning: 1990 World Series

 In 1990, the Reds went to the postseason for the first and only time in Browning's career.
 He won 15 games that season and picked up a key win over the Pittsburgh Pirates in Game 2 of the National League Championship Series.
 The Reds would meet the heavily favored Oakland A's in the World Series that year, but thanks in part to Browning's victory in Game 3, the Reds pulled off an unlikely sweep to become champions.
 "That 1990 season was, without a doubt, the most enjoyable season of baseball I have ever been a part of," he said.

 Browning's wife went into labor late in Game 2 of the World Series.
 Browning left the stadium to be with his wife at the hospital.
-However, as the game entered extra innings and the Red's manager Lou Piniella realized his pitcher was absent, the Reds called the announcers and had them issue a statement on radio and TV asking Browning to return to the ballpark in case he had to pitch.
+However, as the game entered extra innings and the Reds' manager Lou Piniella realized his pitcher was absent, the Reds called the announcers and had them issue a statement on radio and TV asking Browning to return to the ballpark in case he had to pitch.
 While Browning did hear the message, he stayed with his wife.
 The Reds won in the 10th inning.

 Late career

 Browning battled injuries from 1991 to 1993—going 27–26—but after a 10–4 start to the 1991 season, he earned a spot on the All-Star team, though he did not appear in the NL's 4–2 loss.
 Two years later on July 7, 1993, he sneaked out of Wrigley Field during a Reds-Cubs game and spent a half inning with fans on the rooftop of 3643 North Sheffield Avenue in full uniform in one of baseball's most legendary pranks.
 The gag earned Browning a $500 fine from Reds manager Davey Johnson.

 Browning entered the 1994 season healthy.
 However, during a start in San Diego on May 9, Browning's arm broke while delivering a pitch to Archi Cianfrocco.
-The injury was gruesome, with spectators and television viewers able to see Browning's arm separate from his shoulder, and hearing a "pop!" sound simultaneously.
+The injury was gruesome, with spectators and television viewers able to see Browning's arm separate from his shoulder, and hearing a popping sound simultaneously.
 He missed the remainder of the season.
 He attempted a comeback with the Kansas City Royals in 1995, starting two games in May but losing both with an 8.10 ERA, but he decided to take the rest of the season off and to continue rehabbing his arm.
 He entered camp with the Royals again in 1996 but retired before the season began.

 Browning retired with a 123–90 record, a 3.94 ERA, and 31 complete games.
 His 123 wins with the Reds rank 12th on Cincinnati's all-time leaders list.